Estimated reading time: 15 minutes

 Housing Costs

-Will you be renting a house, apartment, room or living on campus?
+Will you rent a house, apartment, or room or live on campus?

-A good place to look is on Kijiji, Campus rental boards or even Facebook Groups in the city your school is located in.
+A good place to look is on Kijiji, Campus rental boards, or even Facebook Groups in the city where your school is located.

-If you live off-campus you will need to buy groceries and even students that have a school meal plan often visit the grocery store for snacks.
+If you live off-campus, you will need to buy groceries, and even students with a school meal plan often visit the grocery store for snacks.

 The key here is to understand how much your grocery budget should be so you know exactly how much to spend.